 Soon, she had it all done.
-She checked both wardrobes and chests, even under the bed, to make sure there was no souvenir remaining of her deluded pregnancy wish.
+Just to be sure, she checked both wardrobes and chests, even under the bed, to make sure there was no souvenir remaining of her deluded pregnancy wish.
 Then she decided that she needed to talk to the Librarian.
 His cool, compassionate detachment would help.